 Data from the small pilot study showed that home hospital care was a win-win for the hospital and patient.
 The hospital lowered costs without sacrificing quality or safety, and doctors spent more time with patients.
 Patients rated a higher experience compared to previous hospital visits.
 They were more active and slept better.

 Says Dr. Levine, “Patients also felt more independent and empowered.
 As a doctor, it was also valuable to see a patient in their natural environment.
 I saw their daily activities, what they ate, and how they lived.”

 After discharge, a doctor or nurse met a patient at their home.
 All diagnostic work was performed at home, such as blood tests, X-rays and ultrasounds.
 A patient’s vitals, including heart and respiratory rate, as well as movement were monitored 24/7 with wireless monitoring technology.

 Patients were given an electronic tablet that allowed them to communicate anytime with medical staff via phone, text or on-demand video.
 Many treatments, including medications, were administered at a patient’s bedside.

 Terry believes he recovered faster at home.
 “It was a terrific project to be a part of.
 It’s a big step forward in terms of the delivery of patient care,” he says.

 Dr. Levine notes that some procedures will always need to be performed in a hospital setting, but in certain cases, the home may be the best place for a patient to receive care, monitoring and treatment.

 Dr. Levine intends to study more outcomes in larger studies with more patients who have different conditions.

-His ultimate goal is to see the project become a formal clinical program at BWH as well as nationally, and even across the globe.
+His ultimate goal is to see the project become a formal clinical program at the Brigham as well as nationally, and even across the globe.

 “We want to build a better model of care for ill adults in need of hospitalization,” he says.